ceruleansk1es/Priority-Queue-Assignment/README.md

 # Priority Queue

+[*Note: code created/modified is in PriorityQueue.h, look for TODOs to see]

+[*Note 2: Application of Priority Queues to potential SUPER project - A priority queue is used to efficiently manage and process data by importance.
+Sensor networks such as those operated by NCAR provide a steady stream of data.
+Unusual or incorrect readings amongst the data would be more important to flag first in the process of improving data quality.]

+------ back to assignment README

 While a Priority Queue can be implemented in a variety of ways, in practice they are often implemented as a form of a heap.
 For the purposes of this assignment you are to implement a [Binary Max-Heap](https://github.com/pulchroxloom/binary-heaps/raw/main/Binary%20Heaps%20-%20Dante.pdf).

 ## Getting started